Recent Fire Damage Posts

 As various material burn, the smoke produced travels throughout the structure, leaving odorous residues and deposits on surfaces and in hard to reach places.
 Unless fast, professional action is taken, these residues and deposits can cause permanent damage to contents and may result in resurfacing odors.

-With technicians certified by the Institute of Inspection, Cleaning and Restoration (IICRC), SERVPRO® of Charles County provides specialized services that can rid your home or business of offensive odors left by fire or smoke damage.
+With technicians certified by the Institute of Inspection, Cleaning and Restoration (IICRC), SERVPRO® of Oxon Hill provides specialized services that can rid your home or business of offensive odors left by fire or smoke damage.
 SERVPRO® professionals do not cover up lingering odors with fragrance; we seek out and remove the sources of the odor.

-If you suffer a fire damage or some other accident and require deodorization services, contact SERVPRO® of Charles County at 301.753.8313.
+If you suffer a fire damage or some other accident and require deodorization services, contact SERVPRO® of Oxon Hill at 301.292.4447.
 Whether it’s fire, water, or Mold damage, or just a stubborn odor that refuses to go away, we’ll help make it “Like it never even happened.”

 Summer Ready